 Freshwater amphipods, better known as Scuds or Gammarus shrimp, are harmless in small numbers and can be considered excellent live fish food.
-Scuds breed quickly and will attack other shrimp when molted from their hard protective shells, and they will also feed on baby shrimp.
+Scuds in aquariums breed quickly and attack other shrimp when molted from their hard protective shells, and they will also feed on baby shrimp.

 What Are Aquarium Scuds

-Scuds are usually described as small bottom-dwelling crustaceans found in freshwater streams, rivers, ponds, lakes, and swamps; in fact, they are so versatile that you will find them almost anywhere.
+Scuds are usually described as small bottom-dwelling crustaceans found in freshwater streams, rivers, ponds, lakes, and swamps; they are so versatile that you will find them almost anywhere.

 The size of a Scud can vary with newborns starting at around 1mm and fully grown adults ranging from 3mm-8mm in length.
 The growth cycle of a Gammarus Shrimp is quite complex as it will shed around once every 5 days whilst going through 9 different life cycles.

 A scud will usually live for around a year and can live for up to 2 years, depending on its living conditions.
-Colder water is tolerable for Gammarus shrimp, which will slow their life cycle down, extending their lifespan, although they will not survive in temperatures below freezing.
+Colder water is tolerable for Gammarus shrimp, which will slow their life cycle, extending their lifespan, although they will not survive in temperatures below freezing.